Buyer’s Home Inspection

-We use Thermal Infrared (IR) Cameras at every inspection to check for leaks, moisture, HVAC problems, and electrical overloads.
+While some companies upsell you for this service, we use Thermal Infrared (IR) Cameras at every inspection to check for leaks, moisture, HVAC problems, and electrical overloads.
 If a home inspector isn’t using IR, they may be missing huge problems.
 Some home inspection companies will use a Thermal Infrared camera for an additional fee.
 We use it at every inspection at no additional charge ($250 value).

 All of our inspectors show up prepared to inspect roofs that a lot of other home inspectors can’t inspect.
 They won’t get on a roof that is more than 12 feet from the ground.
 This excludes any two story roofs.
 They also cannot inspect tile or concrete roofs other than from the edge of the roof, standing on a ladder.
 We utilize custom high-resolution pole cameras that allow us to inspect roofs safely, thoroughly, and completely at no additional fee (a $150 value).
 Our method is better than a drone inspection because the inspector is not distracted by flying a drone, and is not limited by the short battery life of a drone which can cause an inspector to rush the roof inspection.
 Furthermore, our technique is silent and does not upset neighbor pets, etc. See more about our roof inspections HERE.

 Your appliances make everything easier – but not if they are broken!
 In addition to the standard appliances that are included in a home inspection, we also evaluate the washer, dryer, and refrigerator if you are keeping them.
 That’s right, most other home inspectors DO NOT inspect these critical appliances.
 We also protect you from unscrupulous home warranty contractors who try to deny coverage for appliances by documenting that they are functional at the time of inspection.
 This can really help you hold the home warranty accountable!
 Learn MORE…